Home | About USIG | What's New | Events

 The United States and the French Republic have signed two double tax treaties:

-1. The Convention Between The United States Of America And The French Republic For The Avoidance Of Double Taxation And The Prevention Of Fiscal Evasion With Respect To Taxes On Estates, Inheritances, And Gifts (November 24, 1978); and
+The Convention Between The United States Of America And The French Republic For The Avoidance Of Double Taxation And The Prevention Of Fiscal Evasion With Respect To Taxes On Estates, Inheritances, And Gifts (November 24, 1978 modified on December 8, 2004); and

-2. The Convention Between The Government Of The United States Of America And The Government of the French Republic For The Avoidance Of Double Taxation And The Prevention Of Fiscal Evasion With Respect To Taxes On Income and Capital (August 31, 1994).
+The Convention Between The Government Of The United States Of America And The Government of the French Republic For The Avoidance Of Double Taxation And The Prevention Of Fiscal Evasion With Respect To Taxes On Income and Capital (August 31, 1994 modified on December 8, 2004 and January 13, 2009).

 VI.
 Knowledgeable Contacts